 - Add olive oil, almond milk, and vanilla.
 Whisk until smooth.

 - Stir in chocolate chips if desired.

-- Microwave for 80-90 seconds at 900W or until cook on top, no runny in the center.
+- Microwave for 80-90 seconds at 900W or until cooked on top, not runny in the center.
 You can return to the microwave by 10 seconds burst if undercooked.
-Also, if your microwave works at a lower power, you may have to increase baking time by 20 seconds bursts.
-If your mug is low and wide, your mug cake will bake faster and you may have to bake only 60 seconds first then adjust baking by 20 seconds burst.
+Also, if your microwave works at lower power, you may have to increase baking time by 20 seconds bursts.
+If your mug is low and wide, your mug cake will bake faster, and you may have to bake only 60 seconds first, then adjust baking by 20-second bursts.

-- Enjoy immediately, mug cake baked in the microwave doesn't store well.
+- Enjoy immediately, mug cakes baked in the microwave don't store well.